Netcracker/KubeMarine/documentation/TlsTermination.md

 **Limitations:**
 - Adding new hostname might require to re-issue certificate, if new hostname do not match any previous wildcard SANs.
-- Connections form nginx ingress controller to applications are HTTP, i.e. without encryption.
+- Connections from nginx ingress controller to applications are HTTP, i.e. without encryption.
 - L7 load balancing options could be customized through "ingress" resources only.

 ### How to install